wp-plugins/blunt-ajax/readme.txt

 == Description ==

-This script is for developers like myself that don't want to load some monolithic JavaScript framework just so they can do a bit of AJAX.
+This script is for developers like myself that don't want to load some monolithic JavaScript framework just to do a bit of AJAX.

 Document for developers for use of this plugin can be found on the [Other Notes](http://wordpress.org/plugins/blunt-ajax/other_notes/#Documentation-for-Developers) page.